-Jeff Bien is an internationally recognized poet, whose work has been translated and published in more than twenty countries.
+Jeff Bien is an internationally acclaimed poet, musician, meditation and spiritual practitioner.
+His work has been published, translated and performed in more than thirty countries.
 He is the author of numerous books which have received critical acclaim in Canada and abroad, and his poetry has been the recipient of many awards.

-He has recorded two CD's of poetry to music, A Taste of Creation and America & other poems, along with his first recording of song, Songs of Forgiveness & Prayer, released in the Fall of 2009, which features his own original music in collaboration with many of Canada's finest musicians.
+He has recorded two CD's of poetry to music, A Taste of Creation and America & other poems, along with his first recording of song, Songs of Forgiveness & Prayer, which features his own original music in collaboration with many of Canada's finest musicians.
 His music has been praised for its vision and lyrical quality, and for inspiring and awakening social and spiritual consciousness.

-Along with his newest collection of poetry, Bien is presently completing a book of letters, Undressing the Illusion: Letters to a Young Mystic, as well as a new CD compilation of his prosaic work, Blue Harmonica.
+Along with his newest collection of poetry, Bien is presently completing two new books of prose, Songs of non-separation, a compendium of letters and teachings, culled from years of spiritual practice and study within various traditions, and Undressing the Illusion: Letters to a Young Mystic, as well as a new CD compilation of his prosaic work, Blue Harmonica.